Being at the Right Place at the Right Time

 Also, working and meeting up with all the local people and having the chance to really get to know their culture, the variety South Africa has to offer, and all the different sides of the city helped me to settle in.
 It made me feel like just having a normal daily life in a really good kind of way.

 3. Working at a school camp and the first Fynbos planting day

-Another part of my internship was a four-day trip to Grabouw, where we hosted a school camp for a bunch of learners and talked with them about sustainability, discussed how to act water wise, and planted a couple of trees and some fynbos (fynbos is the local indigenous vegetation).
+Another part of my internship was a four-day trip to Grabouw, where we hosted a school camp for a bunch of learners and talked with them about sustainability, discussed how to act water-wise, and planted a couple of trees and some fynbos (fynbos is the local indigenous vegetation).
 The camp was in my third week, so I started almost right away with an actual event into my internship.
-And I am beyond grateful for this experience.
-Cassie and I were part of the logistic team, so we mainly were involved in coordination behind the scenes of an events.
+I am beyond grateful for this experience.
+Cassie and I were part of the logistics team.
+Therefore, we were mainly involved in coordination behind the scenes of events.
 Think about things such as time schedules, preparing the next program, preparing the meals and so on.
 For me, the most exciting parts though were the ones where we had time to engage with the kids and help the facilitators with the workshops.

 I had that feeling another time when Greenpop started the project “Fynbos for the Future” at a school and all interns were able to participate.
 That day, we planted a whole fynbos garden at a primary school.
-Seeing the kids advocating for their garden and seeing their future belonging so much to nature, was definitely again not only in my “Cape Town Top Five”.
-It also opened my eyes again for all the opportunities we have and all the potential that is out there for a greener and better tomorrow.
+The kids advocated for their garden and seeing their future belonging so much to nature was definitely in my “Cape Town Top Five”.
+It also opened my eyes again for all the opportunities we have.
+There is potential for a greener and better tomorrow.
 That might sound super cliché again, but each time I watch the video of that project, I am super grateful I was able to participate and engage with all my colleagues and all the kids.

 How can you add value in your Nonprofit Internship?
 Check this blog with more experiences (and check the video Maren is talking about)